 The prefrontal cortex (PFC) is located in the very front of the brain, just behind the forehead.
 PFC occupies one-third of the entire human cerebral cortex.
 The PFC through its extensive association connections is linked with distant and broadly dispersed parts of the association and limbic cortices.
 Prefrontal interconnections with the amygdala, hypothalamus, midbrain, and pons represent important subcortical linkages of the extended prefrontal neural system.

 Functions of prefrontal cortex (PFC):

-Prefrontal cortex provide bias signals throughout much of the rest of the brain, affecting not only visual processes but also other sensory modalities, as well as systems responsible for response executive functions, memory retrieval, emotional evaluation, etc. It also helps to focus thoughts, which enables people to pay attention, learn, and concentrate on goals.
+Prefrontal cortex provides bias signals throughout much of the rest of the brain, affecting not only visual processes but also other sensory modalities, as well as systems responsible for response executive functions, memory retrieval, emotional evaluation, etc. It also helps to focus thoughts, which enables people to pay attention, learn, and concentrate on goals.
 Based on its neuroanatomical connections, the PFC can be broadly divided into two sections: (a) the medial PFC (mPFC) and (b) the lateral PFC (lPFC).
 The mPFC is thought to be mainly involved in processing, representing and integrating social and affective information, lPFC is thought to support cognitive control process.
-The famous work of Dr. Richard Davidson at the University of Wisconsin Scientists reported that happiness is associated with a greater activity in the left prefrontal region, while negative emotions are linked to a greater activity in the right prefrontal cortex.
+The famous work of Dr. Richard Davidson at the University of Wisconsin reported that happiness is associated with a greater activity in the left prefrontal region, while negative emotions are linked to a greater activity in the right prefrontal cortex.

 Seven Exercises to increase prefrontal cortex activity:

-1. Breathing through the nose:
+1. Breathing through the Nose: